dilyantraykov/dilyantraykov.github.io/index.md

 I then rolled up for the [Telerik Academy](http://telerikacademy.com/) and in just over a year passed more than **15 courses**, most of which with **excellent grades**.
 I received certificates for my performance in the [C# Developer](http://my.telerikacademy.com/certificates/View/1587/30ce1177), [JavaScript Developer](https://my.telerikacademy.com/certificates/view/1684/dc9899b8), [Web Developer](https://my.telerikacademy.com/Certificates/View/1964/89e94b9a) and [Web Front-end Developer](http://my.telerikacademy.com/certificates/View/2179/d3b5390d) tracks and graduated from the academy with specialization in [Web Application Development](https://my.telerikacademy.com/certificates/view/1783/0b31ed0f).
 During the academy is when I got offered my first job at Progress (then Telerik) and started my long journey with desktop development.

 In the summer of 2018 I actually decided that it may be a good idea to finally finish my studies and get a diploma.
 I signed up for the **New Bulgarian University** in Sofia and got accreditation for my two years in Sofia University so I started my studies from the 3rd year.
 I successfully finished the [Game Development module](https://ecatalog.nbu.bg/default.asp?V_Year=2023&Mod_ID=284&PageShow=programpresent&P_Menu=courses_part2&Fac_ID=3&M_PHD=&P_ID=2206&TabIndex=1) in the university after successfully defending my final project -  **InstaSport** - a "Desktop Application for Organizing Sport Events".
-I'm soon planning to publish this project for Windows, Android and iPhone, so stay tuned!
+It later transformed to the [Lakomche](#lakomche) app which is now available at [lakomche.com](https://lakomche.com) and in the Google Play Store.

 <h2 id="erasmus"><i class="fa-solid fa-right-left" aria-hidden="true"></i>Erasmus</h2>